ryankooy/liri-node-app/README.md

 # Liri Node App

-### This app is a search bot that retrieves song, concert, and movie information based on the user's input.
+### This app is a search bot that retrieves song, concert, and movie information based on a user's input from the command line.

-* Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
+Liri Node App is primarily composed of two JavaScript files, liri.js and keys.js, with liri.js containing the executable functions and keys.js s
 * Give a high-level overview of how the app is organized
 * Give start-to-finish instructions on how to run the app
 * Clearly list the technologies used in the app